es-ude/ElasticNodeMiddleware/docs/WriteOwnProgramGuide.md

 Please follow the instructions and generate a project with:

     $ curl https://raw.githubusercontent.com/es-ude/BazelCProjectCreator/master/create_bazel_project.py \
-      | python - MyProject
+      | python - MyProject ElasticNodeMiddlewareProject

 Note, that you have to use python version 3.
 Required python packages are: requests, numpy, pyserial.

 The name MyProject could be replaced with your explicit project name.
-When asked if you want to create an elastic node middleware project confirm with "y".

 We recommend you to use an IDE and import there your new generate project as a bazel project.
 We use the IDE CLion for our bazel projects.

-After importing you can run the [init.py](../templates/init.py) for cloning all necessary files from the [templates folder](../templates).
+After importing you can run the [init.py](../templates/init.py) for setting up the ports like in the [Getting Started Guide](GettingStartedGuide.md).

     $ python init.py

-You will be asked to declare the port of your programmer and elastic node, which you should now form the [Getting Started Guide](GettingStartedGuide.md#how-to-use-the-code).
+You can run the scripts again if you want to change a port.

 **Important:** Please look up the versions of the repositories declared as dependencies in the WORKSPACE file.
-The elastic node middalware itself, the [EmbeddedUtilities repository](https://github.com/es-ude/EmbeddedUtilities) and the [PeripheralInterface repositiory](https://github.com/es-ude/PeripheralInterface).
+The elastic node middleware itself, the [EmbeddedUtilities repository](https://github.com/es-ude/EmbeddedUtilities) and the [PeripheralInterface repositiory](https://github.com/es-ude/PeripheralInterface).

 After that you should do a bazel sync:

     $ bazel sync

-The blink.c in the app folder of your project should include a mini example.
+If you want to check if everything worked the blinkExample.c in the app folder of your project should include a mini example.
-Now build and upload the blink example again like explained in the [Getting Started Guide](GettingStartedGuide.md#blink-example):
+It can be build and run or run dircelty like explained in the [Getting Started Guide](GettingStartedGuide.md#blink-example):

     $ bazel build //app:blinkExample --platforms=@AvrToolchain//platforms:ElasticNode_v4
-    $ bazel run //app:_blinkExampleUpload --platforms=@AvrToolchain//platforms:ElasticNode_v4
+    $ bazel run //app:blinkExample_upload --platforms=@AvrToolchain//platforms:ElasticNode_v4

 ## Your Implementation